 The immediate need is to save the house from destruction

-- OPW to take back the house
+- OPW to resolve issues with the current tenant.

 - County Council to work with Failte Ireland on making Durrow a first class attraction on a par with Clonmacnoise drawing on the input and experience of existing tourism providers in the midlands